 You know what your company culture is like — you live and breathe it every single day.
-What’s challenging, however, is to describe the unique relationships, behaviors and interests that make up your company’s culture to someone who isn’t part of the team.
+What’s challenging, however, is describing the unique relationships, behaviors and interests that make up your company’s culture to someone who isn’t part of it.

-To help bring life to your culture, we’ve dissected some of the most frequently used words to describe company culture and rounded up 32 examples of culture statements.
-Keep in mind that every culture reflects the specific people, mission and values of an organization that coincide with geographical and local cultural nuances.
-Use these examples to brainstorm and assign words to the living, changing organism that is your company's culture.
+To help bring life to your culture, we’ve dissected some of the most frequently used words to describe company culture and rounded up 39 examples of culture statements.

 Before we get into the specific words to use when talking about workplace culture, let’s take a step back and first discuss how to accurately describe your company culture.

 To start, refer back to your company’s core values.
 These are the driving force behind your culture and dictate how you treat employees, clients and generally do business.
 Additionally, your core values should describe the working style in the office.
 For example, as a company that values innovation, you might work to create a collaborative culture where employees are encouraged to share ideas with one another.

 You’ll also want to think about your company mission statement when describing your workplace culture.
 What is the overarching goal of your company, and how do you envision achieving it?
 Who is your target audience made up of, and how will you make an impact in society?
 Let’s say your company aims to be on the cutting edge of the e-commerce technology sector — you’ll want to create a daring company culture that encourages risk-taking.
 Your mission statement should give meaning to your core values and infuse your company culture with purpose.